 Hyouchuu nodded again and removed his own money belt.
 Houkou took it and together with his own pressed them into Kyoukei’s hands.

 “I’m sorry.
 This is all we’ve got.
 Flee.
 Leave the kingdom.
-They can’t follow you over the border.”
+They can’t follow you across the border.”

-Kyoukei gave Houkou a long look, and then turned an icy stare on Hyouchuu.
+Kyoukei gave Houkou a long look, then turned an icy stare on Hyouchuu.
 Perhaps he merely despised Hyouchuu.
 Perhaps he lumped him together with the secretary.
-Either way, whether he trust him and how much he disdained him didn’t matter now.
+Either way, whether he trusted him and how much he disdained him didn’t matter now.
 All Hyouchuu could do was avoid his gaze.

 Kyoukei asked, “How are you going to deal with this mess?”

 Houkou laughed.
 “We’ll deal with it one way or another.
 Push come to shove, I’ll make sure we get our stories straight and take the blame.
 That should make the powers that be happy.
 Fact of the matter is, that’s where things were heading in any event, and my head on the chopping block.”